 How do I know when the muffins are done?

-The best way to check for doneness is by inserting a toothpick into the center of a muffin; it should come out clean or with a few moist crumbs attached.
-Additionally, muffins should spring back when lightly pressed.
+Stick a toothpick in the center and if it comes out clean or with a few moist crumbs its done.
+The top should spring back when you press it lightly.

 Can I substitute other fruits for strawberries?